orange-puff/learning-python/chapter-2/README.md

    But the order may be different.

 3. Read the data from `data_csv.csv`.
 Add a new column called `birth_year` which is determined by subtracting their age from the current year, assuming the current year is `2021`.
+Write this to `birth_year.csv`

     The answer should be:
     ```